Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Radeon R7 M260X should theoretically be a little bit superior to the GeForce GT 240 GDDR5 1GB in general. (explain)

-Texel RateThe Radeon R7 M260X is a small bit (about 13%) faster with regards to texture filtering than the GeForce GT 240 GDDR5 1GB. (explain)
+Texel RateThe Radeon R7 M260X will be a small bit (more or less 13%) faster with regards to texture filtering than the GeForce GT 240 GDDR5 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison